tunai/hybrid-boat-detection/README.md

 >      booktitle={Proceedings of the IEEE Winter Conference on Applications of Computer Vision},
 >      year={2021}}

-### Installation
+### Installation and requirements

 1. **Detectron2**.
 The detector was built using [conansherry's Windows build of Detectron2](https://github.com/conansherry/detectron2).
-Follow the repo's intructions to install it.
+Follow the repo's intructions to install Detectron2, PyTorch, torchvision, OpenCV, fvcore and pycocotools.
 Although not tested, it should work with the original Linux version.
-Once you are done, run on your Python environment:
+Once you are done, check the Dectron2 installation on your Python environment:

 ```python
 import detectron2
 detectron2.__version__
 ```
-You should be able to see the version of your Detectron2.
+You should be able to see the version of your Detectron2 if the installation was sucessful.

 2. Install the repo and its requirements
 ```git clone https://github.com/tunai/hybrid-boat-detection